pkic/pkimm/categories/processes-and-procedures/_index.md

 #### Guidance

-Recurring activities are the activities that are performed on regular basis, such as certificate management operations, backup procedures, security reviews, risk assessment, reviews of logs and security events, and other.
+Recurring activities are the activities that are performed on a regular basis, such as certificate management operations, backup procedures, security reviews, risk assessment, reviews of logs and security events, and other.

 Each activity should be tracked and have a frequency defined, for example, some activities may be performed daily, weekly, monthly, quarterly, or yearly.
-The activities should be performed on time, and the delays should be properly tracked and reported.
+The activities should be performed on time, and any delays should be properly tracked and reported.

 Recurring activities needs to be incorporated into the processes and procedures to support the PKI implementation.

 #### Assessment

-The following is a sample evidence and information that can be collected during the assessment:
+The following is sample evidence and information that can be collected during the assessment:
 - Documented business as usual activities
 - Evidence of the business as usual activities execution
 - Business as usual activities tracking and reporting